 The boundaries and names shown and the designations used on this map do not imply official endorsement or acceptance by the United Nations.

 |2021 planning figures|

-|100%||of primary school-aged children will be enrolled in primary education|
+|2,100||refugee and asylum-seeking children will be enrolled in UNHCR-supported schools|

 People of Concern

 Operational contextThe protection environment remained stable for refugees and asylum-seekers in Mozambique, however, COVID-19 impacted refugees severely, making their socio-economic integration particularly challenging.
 The pandemic also affected regular protection and assistance activities in the Maratane refugee camp, including camp monitoring visits and focused group discussions with people of concern.